-I’m often asked: are there any mail services for travelers?
-Great news: yes, there are, all over the world!
-If you travel full-time, long-term, or even just find yourself moving a lot and hate changing your mailing address, you may benefit from using a virtual mailing service.
+I’m often asked: are there any mail solutions for travelers?
+The great news is yes, there are, anywhere in the world!
+If you travel full-time, long-term, or even just find yourself moving a lot and hate changing your mailing address, you may benefit from using a virtual postal service.

 What is a Virtual Mailbox Service?

-A virtual mailing service gives you a physical address, that you can set as your permanent address, and to which you can direct all your mail if you can’t use your home address.
-In many cases there is even a physical person there who can sign for packages.
+In several cases, a virtual mailing service gives you an address that you can use as your real physical street address and to which you can send all your mail if you can’t use your home address.
+In many cases, there is even a physical person there who can sign for packages.

 When you receive mail, the virtual mailbox service will alert you to its arrival by emailing you a scan of the envelope.
 You can then direct them to do any of the following: